sepiariver/fulltextsearch/README.md

 ### FullTextSearchIndex Plugin

 #### Properties
-(All optional)
+(All optional.
+System Settings are installed using snake_case_keys (e.g. `fulltextsearch.index_resource_fields`) per the established pattern for Settings.
+Settings serve as defaults for the following Plugin Properties.

 - indexFullRenderedOutput = (boolean) If enabled, Resources will be indexed as they are saved to cache, with the text of the fully-rendered response.
-This _does_ include content in global nav elements, however the words therein would be _excluded automatically_ from search queries via MySQL's built-in algorithm.
+This would include content from global nav elements, however the words therein would be _excluded automatically_ from search queries via MySQL's built-in algorithm.
 (Any word that appears in more than 50% of the index will be ignored.)
-If this property is disabled, Resources are only indexed when a CMS user saves a document or uses the menu action, and only the field(s) configured in `indexResourceFields` will be added to the index.
+If this property is disabled, Resources are only indexed when a CMS user saves a document or uses the menu action (in which case only the field(s) configured in `indexResourceFields` will be included).
+Strips `<style>` and `<script>` tags.
 Default disabled.
 - indexResourceFields = (csv) MODX Resource fields, the content of which will be indexed.
 Only used if `indexFullRenderedOutput` is disabled, in which case something needs to be specified here or in `append...` properties, in order for anything to be indexed.
 Default ''.
 - appendClassObjects = (json) A JSON array of objects, each with the keys `class`, `resource_key`, and `field`.
 The array will be iterated and objects of the specified class will be retrieved.
 The value of the object's `field` attribute will be added to the indexed content.
 NOTE: this can only be used with objects where the value and the Resource ID reference is on a single table.
 Default ''.
 - appendRenderedTVIds = (csv) TV IDs (or names), the rendered output of which will be added to the indexed content.
 Default ''.